 Your health, safety, and security are critical to a successful and worthwhile study abroad experience.
 While it is impossible to anticipate every contingency, it is essential that you, your parents, and your advisors are informed and knowledgeable concerning studying abroad in today's world of ever-changing challenges.
 After your acceptance to a study abroad program, you will be invited to a mandatory pre-departure orientation that will cover important health and safety topics to prepare for your term abroad.

 Women traveling abroad may have specific travel safety concerns.
 The Canadian Department of International Trade and Foreign Affairs published useful documentation on travel safety for women.
 We recommend that all female students, faculty, and staff review this information prior to going abroad.
 The documentation is available on the Canadian Department of International Trade and Foreign Affairs website.

 We consider the health, safety and well-being of our students of the utmost importance.
 The Director of Global Affairs receives world-wide information from security officials and multiple intelligence reports daily.

 In the event of a political, social or natural emergency, the SHU Crisis Management team will be in close contact with the on-site director for any of our overseas programs.

-In the case of extreme emergencies the Office of Study Abroad can be reached 24 hours a day by calling SHU Campus Police Department.
+In the case of extreme emergencies the Office of Global Affairs can be reached 24 hours a day by calling SHU Campus Police Department.
 Although most emergencies are better managed by working with local authorities and your program support staff abroad.

 To report an emergency during non-business hours, please call the SHU Department of Public Safety at 203-371-7911.